The Ihara Zeta function for infinite graphs: Convergence of measure graphs and of Zeta functions

-\begin{Remark} It is not hard to come up with examples.
+\begin{Remark} Let $G$ be a finite graph equipped with the normalized counting measure on its vertex set and let $\av$ the function constantly equal to 1.
+Then, for $\alpha \in \mathcal{A}^D$ we have

+Thus, when interpreted as measure graphs with normalized measure, a sequence of finite graphs $(G_n)$ converges weakly if and only if for any $\alpha \in \mathcal{A}^D$ the sequence $(p(G_n,\alpha))$ converges.
+Sequences of connected graphs which satisfy the latter condition were introduced in \cite{BS} and called weakly convergent.
+Therefore, the notion of weak convergence for measure graphs is a generalization.
+With this observation it is not hard to come up with examples.
 For instance, considering regular graphs, one obtains such sequences from sofic approximations of groups.
-Further details including a precise definition for soficity of groups are given in Section~\ref{Actions}. \end{Remark}
+Further details including a precise definition for soficity of groups are given in Section~\ref{Actions}.
+Other examples are discussed at the end of this section. \end{Remark}

-For general sequences $(G_n)$, one cannot expect to obtain a unique countable graph that can be interpreted as the limit of $(G_n)$.
-One rather has to deal with graphings.
-In fact, by a result of Elek \cite{Ele} any weakly convergent sequence of graphs can be shown to converge to a graphing in a suitable sense.
-In the context of universal graphs with $N$ colors, we can very easily provide a proof for a variant of the result.
-This is done next.
-Our result provides a slight strengthening of the result of \cite{Ele} in that we show that one can actually obtain a graphing with base space $\varOmega (N)$.

-\begin{Proposition}[Limits for weakly convergent graph sequences] Assume that $(G_n)$ is a weakly convergent graph sequence with uniform vertex degree bound $D$ and let $N = 2 D -1$.
-Then, there exists an invariant probability measure $m$ on $\varOmega (N)$ with

-for all $\alpha \in \mathcal{A}^{D}$ with $\varrho (\alpha) = r$. \end{Proposition} \begin{proof} By Vizing's Theorem on colorings we can actually color the graphs $G_n$ by $N$ colors.
-Having done this, we then consider the measures

-on $\varOmega (N)$.
-These are obviously invariant probability measures.
-By Proposition \ref{compactness-measures-omega} there exist then a convergent subsequence $(m_{n_k})_k$ and an invariant probability measure $m$ such that $m_{n_k}$ converges in the weak topology to $m$.
-Now, clearly,
+The next lemma shows that the coefficients of the Zeta function only depend on local patterns.
+This is the reason why it is compatible with weak convergence.
+Recall that for a fixed $r \geq 0$ the set $\Vfr$ is the collection of all vertices whose rooted connected component has radius $r$.
+We have seen in Proposition~\ref{proposition:decomposition of V} that these sets are measurable and naturally appear in a decomposition of $V$ into local patterns.
+For $\alpha = [(G,x)] \in \mathcal{A}^D$ we define